niolabs/docs/nio_cli.rst

     | type         | Service |
     +--------------+---------+

-**nio-instance** is configurable by python `.ini` file.
-By default, it looks in `$HOME/.config/nio-cli.ini` under the section **nio-instance** for a hostname, port, username, and password.
-The path to the `.ini` file is configurable by command-line option, but make sure you put all the **nio-instance** options under the appropriate section.
+**nio** is configurable by python `.ini` file.
+By default, it looks in `$HOME/.config/nio-cli.ini` under the section **nio** for a hostname, port, username, and password.
+The path to the `.ini` file is configurable by command-line option, but make sure you put all the **nio** options under the appropriate section.
 Here's an example:

 .. code-block:: conf